SchumacherFM/Magento-Markdown/README.md

 #### 2.0.0

-- Remove live preview
-- Remove markdown.css
+- Major changes
 - Remove support for <= IE8
 - Add [EpicEditor](http://epiceditor.com) with built in marked.js, split fullscreen editing, live previewing, automatic draft saving and offline support.
-    Down side: when inserting Magento widgets, images or variables you have to turn of the editor insert that item and then turn it on.
+    Down side: when inserting Magento widgets, images or variables you have to turn of the editor to insert that item and then turn it on.
 (Missing bi-directional synchronization between textarea and editor)
 - Preview of HTML source code possible even if EpicEditor is not loaded or disabled.
 - If EpicEditor is unloaded then dropping image files with direct upload is possible [HTML5 FileReader](http://bgrins.github.io/filereader.js/).